Open Educational Resources (OER) Policy

 |Ref.
 No.||Executive sponsor||Policy steward||Approval authority||First approved||Last reviewed||Effective date||Next review|

-- This policy applies to all Employees and Students associated with Nova Scotia Community College.
+- This policy applies to all employees and students.

 |Learning Outcomes||Formal statements of what a learner is expected to know, understand and/or demonstrate in order to receive a pass mark in a course. (from NSCC grading policy)|

 |Open Education||Open Education encompasses resources, tools and practices that are free of legal, financial and technical barriers and can be fully used, shared and adapted in the digital environment.”
 (SPARC*)|

 |Open Educational Resources (OER)||“OER are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.”
 (Hewlett Foundation)|

 |Open Textbooks||An important OER subset.
 An open textbook has an open copyright license or is in the public domain.
 They can be modified, printed, shared, retained, remixed, and reused with no fees or permissions.|